theobald-software/theobald-software.github.io/content/_en/editorial-guide/ui-style-guide/layout.md

 The following rules apply to checkboxes and radios:
 - labels are right of the checkbox
 - labels align to the center of the checkbox
-- the space between checkbox and label is `5px`

 ![Checkboxes](/img/content/help_concept/yunIO/checkbox.png){:class="img-responsive"}